 Get the attendants to rotate to different stations to try different coloring methods and utensils.
 Repeat this until every child has colored at each station.
 Check if there is no shortage of coloring sheets for all children.
 And if this happens, quickly print a few additional pictures.

 3 Time to rest

 So the first lap has been completed?
 It is now a good time to have a little rest.
 Perhaps make a snack and drink and give kids an opportunity to talk about the coloring.
 Was it fun?
 Did they enjoy being on their own?

 Once they are refreshed simply repeat what you did previously with some minor changes.
 For example, this time get them all coloring pages together at each station.
 Use a stopwatch to time them for however long you wish.
 And then simply sit back and observe how they operate with each other.
 Look out for how they interact with each other.
 Do they help each other out?
 What is their topic of conversation?
 Does one talk more than the other?
 Does it feel natural?
 This helps to see if all children are liked and get on well with each other.
 Sometimes you can see problems that you would not notice in other circumstances.

 Obviously, observe them all in a subtle way.
-The last thing you want to do it is to make children feel somebody is watching them.
-Play date fails in this situation.
+The last thing you want to do it is to make kids feel somebody is watching them.
+Playdate fails in this situation.

 4 Ingenuity rules!

-The coloring is a hugely popular activity for children and adults and has grown significantly in popularity over the years.
+The coloring is a hugely popular activity for the whole families and has grown significantly in popularity over the years.
 Do not feel embarrassed about not offering an extravagant play date.
 The most important is your ingenuity and selection of activities appropriate to the age of its participants.
-It is sometimes the simplest activities which can provide the most invigorating outcomes for children.
+It is sometimes the simplest activities that can provide the most invigorating outcomes.
 Coloring together can plant a lot of good memories and strengthen friendship.

 And one more hint for the very end.
-Remember to ask children to clear up their mess!:)
+Remember to ask kids to clear up their mess!:)